 Scheer says Liberals' rejection of idea to tax housing profits can't be trusted

-Federal Conservative Leader Andrew Scheer speaks at a campaign event in Calgary, Monday, Sept.
-16, 2019.
+Federal Conservative leader Andrew Scheer speaks at a campaign event in Winnipeg on Tuesday September 17, 2019.
+Scheer says he would help parents save up to send their children to college or university by increasing the amount of money the federal government contributes to the pot.
 THE CANADIAN PRESS/Frank Gunn

 Joan Bryden, The Canadian Press